Last Updated on September 24, 2023 by Victor Queiroz

-Low-density area are exactly what it looks like: places that need to be populated, as there are not enough people living in the region.
+Low-density areas are exactly what it sounds like: regions that need to be populated, as there are not enough people living there.

-These areas are located mainly in the east of the country and are addressed through the Deliberation of the Interministerial Coordination Commission.
+These areas are mainly located on the east side of the country and are addressed through the Deliberation of the Interministerial Coordination Commission.
 You can have access by clicking here.

 How does the Golden Visa process work?

-- Third Step: Application for the Golden Visa procedure at the ARI platform.
+Third Step: Application for the Golden Visa procedure at the SEF ARI portal.

-- Forth Step: After the process is approved, scheduling an appointment at SEF.
+Fourth Step: After the process is approved, schedule an appointment at SEF.

-- Fifth Step: When at SEF, the applicant will follow the procedures for completing the application, such as fingerprint scanning, taking photos, paying fees, etc.
+Fifth Step: When at SEF, the applicant will follow the procedures for completing the application, such as having the fingerprints scanned.

-How long does the Golden Visa process can last?
+How long can the Golden Visa process take?

 - Search and select the property (according to the Golden Visa requirements).